Aqila-Farahmand/experiments-2025-joms-rag/README.md

 + Comparative Baselines: Comparison against SLM-only responses using role-playing (zero shot) and full-context (few shots) prompts engineering techniques

-🤝 Contributing
+### Contributing
-We welcome community contributions!If you’d like to help improve the system:
+We welcome community contributions!
+If you’d like to help improve the system:

 1. Fork the repo